leangjia/blender_docs/manual/physics/fluid/type/domain/liquid/mesh.rst

 Todo.

 Use Speed Vectors
-   If this button is clicked, no speed vectors will be exported.
-   So by default, speed vectors are generated and stored on disk.
-   They can be used to compute image-based motion blur with the compositing nodes.
+   If this checkbox is enabled, speed vectors are generated and stored on drive, They can be used to compute image-based motion blur with the compositing nodes.

 Bake Mesh, Free Mesh